VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

    ``pip install -e .``

-At this point, the agent is ready to be run.
-To use the agent, navigate to the example folder, and use python to start the agent.
+At this point, the agent is ready to run.
+To use the agent, navigate to the example folder and use python to start the agent.

 ``cd examples\StandAloneMatLab\``